 6. Museums in Malaga

-Malaga has quite a few museums, and art galleries and Spain have fostered several well-known artists such as Picasso, Rando, Gaudi, and Pedro Mena among others.
+Malaga has quite a few museums, and art galleries and Spain has fostered several well-known artists such as Picasso, Rando, Gaudi, and Pedro Mena, among others.
 In addition to the collections of works of these famous artists, you will find several museums that exhibit handcraft.
-Here I include the top three museums but there are more than you would expect, for any interest.
+Here I include the top three museums, but there are more than you would expect, for any interest.

 If you are a fan of Picasso or art, in general, a Picasso museum is a must.
-The museum has a collection of Picasso’s work from all the periods, but also an exhibition of Olga Picasso, his first wife, where she had shared her story of rough times with the Russian revolution and very special husband.
+The museum has a collection of Picasso’s work from all the periods, but also an exhibition of Olga Picasso, his first wife, where she had shared her story of rough times with the Russian revolution and extraordinary husband.
 You can watch home movies about Picasso’s childhood, and there is an audio commentary available for the visit.
 You should visit it early to avoid the crowds.
 The museum itself is housed in a beautiful 2 story building which itself is almost worth the visit.
-Entrance in reasonably cheap so there is no reason not to go.
+The entrance is reasonably cheap so there is no reason not to go.
 The museum is open every day with varying opening hours depending on the season.
-The prices are 6 euro for the Picasso gallery, 6,5 for Olga Picasso exhibition and 12 euro for both.
+The prices are 6 euro for the Picasso Gallery, 6,5 for the Olga Picasso exhibition and 12 euro for both.
 The museum is located behind the Cathedral.
 You will find more information on the museum’s official site.

 Museo de Malaga

 Museum with a focus on Malaga and Andalucia and it gives free entrance to EU visitors.
 The art collection is mostly from late 19C – 20C and the exhibition is representative of this period.
-The pre-1900 paintings cover the usual subjects – portraits, religious, genre, Orientalism and the sea.
-The 20C collection is divided into the relevant periods – fin de siecle, the avant-garde (Picasso and Villa), the Franco period and post-1950.
+The pre-1900 paintings cover the usual subjects – portraits, religion, genre, Orientalism, and the sea.
+The 20C collection is divided into the relevant periods – fin de siecle, the avant-garde (Picasso and Villa), the Franco period, and post-1950.
 The other collection takes up the second floor and is strong on the Roman and Al-Andalus periods.
-The art collection is on the first floor and archaeology collection is on the second floor.
-There is also free security boxes where you can leave your bags.
+The art collection is on the first floor, and the archaeology collection is on the second floor.
+There are also free security boxes where you can leave your bags.
 Museo de Malaga is located near Alcazaba and the Cathedral and housed in the beautiful old Customs House.
 The museum is closed on Mondays and has varying opening hours depending on the season.
-Admission cost is 1,5 euro.
+The admission cost is 1,5 euro.
 You will find more information on the museum’s official site.

 8. The Beach – Malagueta

 The newly renovated port of Malaga is one of Malaga’s best attractions during any season.
 It is also one of the free things you can do in Malaga.
 Start at Muello Uno – the waterfront promenade.
 The promenade is very modern and elegantly designed.
 There are many recently planted palm trees lining the walkway and further thousands of trees and tropical plants that make up the gardens.
-There is no better place to enjoy an evening’s stroll and do people watching.
-At the end of Muello Uno, you will find the Pompidou center “El Cubo”.
-You can get skip the line tickets to the Pompidou center from Viator.
+There is no better place to enjoy an evening stroll and do people-watching.
+At the end of Muello Uno, you will find the Pompidou center “El Cubo.”
+You can get skip-the-line tickets to the Pompidou center from Viator.
 Next to the Cube or just in front and beneath of it you will find a quirky restaurant and bar Artsenal with contemporary art all over the place.
 It is worth stopping for at least a drink and a gaze at the works of different artists.
 There are also performances here from time to time, so you may be lucky and walk on a jazz jam.